Skip To Main Content

 Drama

 This club is designed for students who love to act, tell stories, and bring characters to life.
-Through fun and engaging activities, members will explore the basics of acting, improvisation, and stagecraft, while building confidence and communication skills.
+Through fun, engaging activities, members will explore the basics of acting, improvisation, and stagecraft while building confidence and communication skills.

 Latin Honor Society